Examining how people and businesses work, interact, and prosper.

 The IDE is part of the MIT Sloan School of Management.
 With its core strengths in technology and innovation, no institution is better equipped to examine the digital economy.
 No other initiative or center in the world is exploring the effects of the digital economy with the same determination, focus, perspective or purpose as the IDE.
 We are also closely aligned with MIT’s Innovation Initiative, working together to enable inclusive innovation.

-The IDE conducts five types of activities focused on the digital economy:
+The IDE conducts four types of activities focused on the digital economy:

 The IDE conducts groundbreaking research performed by world-class thought leaders, and in collaboration with our stakeholders.